0 hidden charges. 0 forex

 Conclusion

 To sum up, a CTC is the cost that company bears to employ you, while the in-hand salary is CTC minus your deductions which include tax and other mandatory and non-mandatory deductions.
 There’s more to work than just a salary.
 Work is supposed to be rewarding.
-Which is why Fi Money, and its RBI-licensed partner Federal Bank, provide a salary account with many benefits.
+Which is why Fi Money, and its partner Federal Bank, provide a salary account with many benefits.
 For starters, you get 10% of your salary as Fi-Coins — every month.
 Plus 5,000 Fi-Coins as a joining bonus.
 You can redeem these Fi-Coins on an exclusive catalogue of rewards.
 Other perks include no minimum balance, a free VISA Platinum debit card with zero forex charges, priority customer service & more.

 Frequently asked questions

-What is the formula of CTC?
+1. What is the formula of CTC?

-CTC is the entire cost of an employee to the company.
 The formula to calculate CTC is: Basic Salary + Direct and Indirect Benefits + Retirals and/or Deductions

 Where: